-We define a community on mission as ’a family of missionary disciples.’
-These communities are groups of people that live as brothers and sisters, eating, praying, and living life together.
+We define our communities as ’a family of missionary disciples.’
+These communities are groups of people that live as brothers and sisters, eating, praying, serving one another and living life together.
 Living as ’missionaries,’ we join in Jesus’ kingdom work in our neighbourhoods, workplaces, and city.
 And finally, as disciples, we study and encourage each other to grow in knowing and following Jesus.

-Like families, all communities on mission look a little different, and that’s great!
-The 3 core elements of missional community are family, mission and discipleship.
-Whether you start with 3 members or 12 members, the important thing is to start with a foundation of people who are following Jesus by living life together, like sharing meals and caring for each other (family), partnering to share Jesus and serve their community in some way (mission), and intentionally pursuing deeper relationship with Jesus, together through scripture study, prayer and conversation (discipleship).
+Like families, all of our communities look a little different, and that’s great!
+The 4 core elements of our communities are family, mission, serving and discipleship.
+Whether you start with 3 members or 12 members, the important thing is to start with a foundation of people who are following Jesus by living life together, like sharing meals, having fun and caring for each other (family), partnering to share Jesus and serve their community in some way (mission), and intentionally pursuing deeper relationship with Jesus, together through scripture study, prayer and conversation (discipleship).

 What do I need to do before starting a community?